 JLKD recognizes the strong leadership and voluntarism commitment of these young women and wishes to continue to support their educational goals.

+The next application period will open in winter 2021.
 For more information, please contact email@example.com.

-2020 Volunteer Scholarship Recipients
+2021 Volunteer Scholarship Recipients

 Both recipients were selected for the scholarship because of their many hours of volunteer service focusing on JLKD’s mission.
 JLKD is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.